ftvc-org/maven_service/README.md

 ## Sample repository

 I will use a sample repository to illustrate how this GitHub actions.
-The repository can be found here: https://github.com/qcastel/github-actions-maven-release-sample

 The readme of this GitHub action covers all the features it offers.
 Here are some highlights on some of it that you may be looking for:

 - Signing the commits (GPG) resulting from the maven release
 - Increment the major or minor version
 - Use a bot for your release